KĀlachakra StŪpa

 dedicate your prayers to Global Awakening

-At the end of your visit to the stupa, prayer that your visit and activities at the stupa benefit all beings as limitless as space in the 3 times and 10 directions.
-May all being everywhere have peace.
-May they have happiness.
-May they reveal their own sacred truth.
+At the end of your visit to the stūpa, pray that your visit and activities benefit all beings as limitless as space in the three times (past, present, and future) and ten directions (cardinal and intermediate ones).
+May all beings everywhere have peace and harmony, may they eventually reveal their own sacred truth.